leokan92/pdppo/README.md

 # Post-Decision Proximal Policy Optimization with Dual Critic Networks for Accelerated Learning

-This repository contains code and resources the research developed at University of São Paulo (USP) and Politecnico di Torino (Polito) on using reinforcement learning, particularly the Post-Decision Proximal Policy Optimization (PDPPO), for the Stochastic Discrete Lot-Sizing Problem and a Frozen-Lake game.
+This repository contains code and resources for research on using reinforcement learning, particularly the Post-Decision Proximal Policy Optimization (PDPPO), for the Stochastic Discrete Lot-Sizing Problem and a Frozen-Lake game.

 ## Project Structure
 This repository consists of two main directories: `Lot-sizing` and `Lake application`, each containing the related files and folders.

 ### Lot-Sizing

 `Lot-sizing` directory holds the following subdirectories:

 - **agents**: Holds various versions of PDPPO agent implementations and utility functions.
 - **cfg_env**: Includes environment settings and configurations files for the project in JSON format.
 Additionally, `generate_setting.py` is used for generating new environment settings.
 - **cfg_sol**: Stores the solution settings in `sol_setting.json`.
 - **envs**: Contains different environment definitions for the problem, like `simplePlant.py` and `singleSequenceDependentMachinePlant.py`.
 - **logs**: Keeps the log files for the model training and evaluation.
 - **models**: Stores various optimization models.
 - **results**: After executing the experiments, the results are saved in this directory.
 - **scenarioManager**: Manages different scenario setups.
 - **test_functions**: Stores functions to validate the models and generate plots and tables.

 ### Lake Application